Showing posts with label Leonard Cohen. Show all posts

 Cattle, for our purposes, are the innocents, the voiceless, the held back, the poor, the easy to manipulate, the under-educated, and the powerful.
 The word is not necessarily a slam.

-Being cattle has nothing to do with gender.
+This kind of cattle has little to do with gender.
 A steer or a bull could be a woman, and a cow could be a man.
 The key difference between a bull and a steer is that the steer has been castrated.
 Hang in there; it'll make sense in a minute.

-Steers can be naive or easily led and while most don't fully understand their part in the current political climate, many are convinced they know it all.
+But back to the steers: Steers can be naive or easily led, and while most don't fully understand their part in the current political climate, many are convinced they know it all.
 Steers can hail from any party.
 When they are castrated, they lose their voices and the critical thinking skills they might otherwise have developed.
 They can bellow but not articulate.
 Steers have only wet coal in their bellies where there could have been fire.

-Bulls are anyone with power - educational, financial, political - whatever it is that can get or keep them ahead.
+Next come the bulls.
+Bulls are anyone with power - educational, financial, political - anything that can get or keep them ahead.

-Since the election, Donald Trump has expressed a willingness to use Obamacare as a framework for a restructured healthcare system, but many of the cows and calves haven't heard this news that might have given them a sliver of hope.
+Since the election, Donald Trump has expressed a willingness to use Obama's Affordable Care Act (ACA) as a framework for a restructured healthcare system, but many of the cows and calves haven't heard this news that might have given them a sliver of hope.

-That slow news drip down to the cows and calves is what makes developments such as Trump's seemingly softer stance on the Affordable Care Act like trickle-down economics.
-It doesn't matter if the news is good or bad or vitally important - because the cows and the calves are too often scrambling for survival and can't hear it.
+That slow news drip down to the cows and calves is what makes developments such as Trump's seemingly softer stance on the ACA something like trickle-down economics.
+It doesn't matter if the news is good or bad or vitally important - because the cows and calves scrambling for survival can't hear it.
 They don't sit down to read The Wall Street Journal on smart phones over a sushi lunch because they can't afford a smart phone, can't afford sushi, or can't afford lunch.

 Singer, songwriter, and poet Leonard Cohen died Thursday at age 82, right smack in the midst of all this hoohah.
-His song, Everybody Knows summed up the bitterness many feel about failing systems such as ours.
-It would fit no matter who won last week.
+His song, Everybody Knows summed up the bitterness many people feel about sinking systems such as ours.
+It would fit no matter which candidate won last week.

 Everybody knows the dice are loaded